ABTSoftware/SciChart.JS.Examples/README-AddNewExample.md

         "between two lines.
 The Band series requires one X-point and two Y-points to draw the polygon",
     seoKeywords: "band, chart, javascript, webgl, canvas",
     thumbnailImage: "javascript-band-chart.jpg"
+    filepath: "Charts2D/BasicChartTypes/BandSeriesChart"
 };
 ```
+**filepath must point to the correct folder for the Open in CodeSandBox to work**

 * **Generate GENERATED_GITHUB_URL.ts files** - run `npm run generateExampleSrc` to generate `GENERATED_GITHUB_URL.ts`.

 * **Add example to menu**